chrisgaunt/nihongonotes/docs/index.md

 ---
 title: Home
-description: Nihongo Notes is a personal collection of notes and progress logs from learning Japanese.
+description: Nihongo Notes is a personal collection of notes from learning Japanese.
 hide: toc navigation
 search:
   exclude: true